naspper/lyshen1995/_pages/about.md

   - /about.html
 ---

-I am a first-year master course student from the Department of System Innovations, Faculty of Engineering, the University of Tokyo.
+I am a first-year master course student from the Department of System Innovations, School of Engineering, The University of Tokyo.
 My research interests are Recycling, SDGs and Supply Chain.

-I am very fortunate to be advised by Prof. Yutaro TAKAYA of TOKORO-TAKAYA Lab from Faculty of Engineering, the University of Tokyo.
+I am very fortunate to be advised by Prof. Yutaro TAKAYA of TOKORO-TAKAYA Lab from School of Engineering, The University of Tokyo.

 You can find my CV here: [English Version]() [日本語](../lyshen1995/assets/CV-JapaneseUpdate.pdf)